Sign up for our inspirational newsletter and get a FREE kids drawing lesson! ✏️

 You’ve heard me rave on about how much children enjoy creating and playing with puppets before, and these robot puppets I’m about to show you are no exception.

-It’s especially fun to create extra-large robots so that children can hide behind their robot puppets and get really lost in role-playing their characters.
+It’s especially fun to create extra-large robots that children can hide behind and get lost in role-playing their characters.

 How to Make Cardboard Robot Puppets